-Of course, as a young boy cycling great for me!
+Of course, when I was a little boy I loved cycling!
 The excitement then disappeared in the same way as my hopes for a professional contract as one doping scandal followed another.
 Nevertheless, I kept going and it has paid off.
 Even if my generation from the 80s are still suffering and have to pay for the misbehaving of others, I see for the next generation again golden times, especially for German cycling!

 What do you feel after a defeat?

 Disappointment, of course!
 Although I have not gone for a personal victory for a long time in my position as a lead out man on the road.
 That’s why I cannot say that much.
 But second places hurt most at the time.
 Almost only victories count!

 What do you still want to achieve in cycling?

 I would love to win another stage in a grand tour.
 I would also like a win in a one-day race, or simply put, a win a year would satisfy me.
 After silver in Beijing, I still have the dream of an Olympic gold medal!

 What does family mean to you?